ipni/specs/IPNI.md

 An indexer node can be queried over HTTP for a multihash or a CID.
 This section provides a summary of the HTTP query APIs.
 A full OpenAPI specification of the APIs can be found [here](schemas/v1/openapi.yaml).

+#### Cascading Lookup

+The HTTP query API supports cascading queries for a given multihash or CID onto alternative routing systems in addition to searching IPNI records.
+A client may optionally specify a query parameter with key set to `cascade`, and value set to comma separated alternative routing systems, which are also searched for records.

+The specification imposes no constraints on the order by which the results are returned.
+Implementers are free to return results as they are found.

+The alternative routing systems currently supported is:
+ * `ipfs-dht`: equivalent to searching records on the IPFS network.

+A client may discover the list of alternative routing systems supported by a server via sending `OPTIONS` request.
+In response, the server may include `X-IPNI-Allow-Cascade` header key, with value as the comma separated list of alternative routing systems supported.
+The absence of this header key implies that the server does not offer cascading lookups.

 #### `GET /cid/{cid}`

 Given a CID as path parameter, returns a list of its content providers.
 The lookup ignores CID codec